 During his recovery, Avalos picked up cycling as a part of his rehabilitation.
 In 2012, while riding his bike to train for the DOD Warrior Games, Avalos was run over by a truck.
 He was severely injured with a fractured tibia and fibula of the left leg, a broken ankle in six pieces, four broken ribs, compression fracture of three thoracic vertebrae, and separation of the ureter from the left kidney, and eventually lost his kidney 10 months later.
 Two months later, he was back on his bike.

-After 23 years of service, Avalos was medically retired from the Army in February 2015.
+After 23 years of service, in February 2015, Avalos was medically retired from the Army.
 He remains an avid bike enthusiast.
 He's since competed nationally and internationally for road and track cycling.
 He’s a three-time Texas state time trial champion and has won multiple able bodied and paracycling races.
 Avalos pilots tandem bicycles for blind and visually impaired cyclist that wish to compete in the Warrior Games and other paracycling events.
 In 2016, he was selected to participate in the Bush Institute’s W100K as part of Team 43.

-Since retirement, Avalos attended the United Bicycle Institute (UBI) in Portland, OR to get certifications in all their bicycle technician courses and all of their bicycle frame building courses.
-Avalos is currently working on building his business as a custom steel and titanium bicycle builder.
-He is slowly gathering all his equipment so he can operate his business debt free.
-The plan for his business includes building upright bicycles and hand cycles.
-Eventually, Avalos plans to give back to veterans through his business.
+Since retirement, Avalos attended the United Bicycle Institute (UBI) in Portland, OR and earned certifications in all their bicycle technician courses and all of their bicycle frame building courses.
+He is currently working on building his business as a custom steel and titanium bicycle builder.